-JOB OPENINGS: Currently accepting applications for entry-level and lateral Deputy positions.
-Entry level Deputies start at $43,547 annually.
-Deputies, upon graduation from the academy, increase to $51,000 annually.
-There is a three-year employment commitment upon completion of the academy.
-Lateral level Deputies start at $51,000 annually.
-(Salaries listed are effective July 1st, 2021)
+JOB OPENINGS: Currently accepting applications for entry-level and Lateral Deputy positions.
+Entry-level Deputies, while in the police academy, start at $50,000 annually.
+Deputies, upon graduation from the academy, increase to $58,000 annually.
+Maryland Certified Officers could begin with the rank of Deputy First Class and a starting salary of up to $63,993 annually.
+(Salaries listed are effective January 19, 2022)

 Benefits include: Maryland LEOPS Retirement Participant, personal patrol vehicle program, health insurance, paid leave, all equipment and uniforms provided.

 To apply online, visit: http://qac.org/839/Employment-Opportunities and search for 'Deputy.'
 To mail an application, use the address on the application.